dankamongmen/notcurses/doc/man/man3/notcurses.3.md

 other piles.
 Since the standard plane (see below) always exists, and cannot be moved to another pile, one pile always exists, known as the standard pile.

+Note that rasterizing a pile will replace all content within its margins.

 ## Ncplanes

 Following initialization, a single ncplane exists, the "standard plane" (see